StroppaFR/Officialfest/README.md

 - most of the original pages / routes are implemented,
 - most if not all static content (images, css, etc.) should be there too,
 - access to user public data through /user.html/[id]
-- access to public and private forum threads and messages
+- access to public forum threads and messages
 - access to public rankings

 ## Features that will not be implemented